Patient Reported Outcomes

 Paper Diaries or Questionnaires

 The most common method of collecting PRO is the paper diary.
 They are attractive to researchers because of the low initial outlay and are perceived as being easy for subjects to understand and easy to complete.
 However, the validity of the data collected by the paper method has been repeatedly called in to question with very poor patient compliance levels.
 One key problem is ‘hoarding’ where the patient either forgets to complete the questionnaire or defers completion until necessary.
 The resulting data suffers from recall bias and gaps as the patient attempts to remember the answers from hours or days before.
+In one study conducted by Stone et al. the compliance with paper diaries was found to be as low as 11% vs compliance of 94% with electronic diaries.
 As the sampling is under the control of the patient, paper diaries are not well suited to EMA.
 The low start-up cost is often cited as an advantage of paper diaries however, this is misleading as the on-going management costs for collection and transposition can escalate the total project costs rapidly, particularly in larger scale projects.

 One alternative to paper based PRO is to interview the patient, either by phone or in person.
 Although the costs are obviously higher, the traditional perception has been that it produces both better quality data and higher response rates.
 However there are potential problems associated with administering interviews: if interviewers need to be hired and trained it will add significantly to the overall costs of the study.
 It is not a proactive method of recording data, e.g. if the subject is experiencing pain they must wait until the interview to report the level of discomfort hence introducing possible recall bias and other limitations on non EMA sampling.
 Additionally, there may be concerns over answering ‘sensitive’ questions due to embarrassment, cultural difference or social desirability bias resulting in the over-reporting of desirable behaviours, and under-reporting of undesirable behaviours.